Why is Glass Lewis’ accepting peers for 2020?

 How do you submit your peer group?

-Click the button at the top right of this screen and fill in the form.
+During an open submission window, click the “Submit Peers” button at the top right of this screen and fill in the form.
 We will confirm your updated peers within two business days.

 Should you send Glass Lewis a peer group even if you plan no change?